How to Deal With a Real Estate Bidding War

 The Logistics of Dealing With Multiple Offers

-Now that we have discussed what to think about when getting multiple offers, you need to know how to deal with them.
+Now that we have discussed what to consider when getting multiple offers, you must know how to deal with them.

-Usually, the best way to deal with multiple bids of your home is to go through each one by one.
+Usually, the best way to deal with multiple bids for your home is to go through each one.
 Your real estate agent should be helping you with this exercise.

 Pointing out critical terms in each offer will be paramount.
-Remember, you are laymen.
+Remember, you are a layman.
 A real estate agent should be seeing offers all the time.
 Hopefully, bidding wars on homes are not foreign to your real estate agent.

-Most of the time, the best course of action is to go back to each party that made an offer and ask them for their “best and final offer.”
-This is how I would recommend to my clients they handle a multiple offer situation in most circumstances.
+Most of the time, the best course of action is to return to each party that made an offer and ask them for their “best and final offer.”
+In most circumstances, I would recommend that my clients handle a multiple-offer situation this way.

-If, however, there was an offer that just blew you away, it might be more prudent to just go with that party.
+However, if an offer just blew you away, it might be more prudent to go with that party.

 Knowing how to handle multiple offers in a bidding war as a seller is vital.
 There are certainly some things you don’t want to do when you have multiple offers.